arshkhans/polls_project/README.md

 # Polls_app
-Assignment - Build a simple website for poll application using Django3.1 or higher
+A simple website for poll application using Django3.1 or higher

 # Description
 A poll application in which a user can create a poll and ask questions.
 Other users can give their answers as votes.